binkley/python-simplex-numbers/README.md

 run](https://github.com/binkley/publishing-pipeline/actions
 "The Actions tab on repo page") (drill into the run), and at the bottom will be an "artifact" of a ZIP with the full HTML coverage report.

+It is very tempting to add mutation testing ("test the tests") via the `mutmut` library; however, this adds far too many libraries (20) to `requirements.txt` for a simple demo project akin to JavaScript dependency management.
+A pity.